drewrl3v/some_algs/some_algs/src/chapter_7.md

 ## Inorder Traversal

-In an inorder traversal, we recursively do an inorder traversal on the left sub-tree, followed by a recursive preorder traversal of the right sub-tree
+In an inorder traversal, we recursively do an inorder traversal on the left sub-tree, followed by a recursive preorder traversal of the right sub-tree.
+Implement this!

 <details>
 <summary>Solution</summary>